Curve-Labs/backend-challenge/README.md

 🧙🏻‍♂️Doug — @dkent on Telegram, dkent600 on Github

 ## Submission

+We prepared a folder with helper functions and deployment scripts, you can use it as astarting point or check out [necDAO-uniswap scheme](https://github.com/Curve-Labs/necDAO-uniswap/) as a reference.

 Fork the repo and open a new PR when ready, we will review the code and merge the PR from the successful candidate.